Hydrodynamics, anomaly inflow and bosonic effective field theory: Introduction

 \section{Introduction}

-In this study we aim to describe the effective dynamics of Dirac fermions and their anomalies in 1+1 and 3+1 dimensions.
-We investigate the connections between the methods of hydrodynamics and effective bosonic field theory for describing fluids of Dirac fermions.
+In this study we aim to discuss the effective dynamics of Dirac fermions and their anomalies in 1+1 and 3+1 dimensions.
+In particular, we investigate the connections between the methods of bosonic field theory and hydrodynamics.